 Why Traditional Security Solutions Aren’t Stopping Ransomware

-Almost 40% of organizations that have existing security prevention and backup tools were still hit by ransomware attacks in the last year.
-Traditional cybersecurity products are no longer enough to protect organizations against viruses and hacking attempts as today’s cyber threats are more prevalent, more sophisticated, and more destructive, requiring more robust security defenses.
+In the last year, almost 40% of organizations with existing email phishing prevention and backup cybersecurity tools were hit by ransomware attacks.
+Traditional cybersecurity platforms are no longer enough to protect organizations against viruses and hacking attempts, as today's cyber threats are more prevalent, sophisticated, and destructive, requiring more robust security defenses.

-More than 75% of companies surveyed in a recent study said they had tools in place for data protection, prevention and detection, and data backup and recovery.
-This begs the question: why are pre-existing tools not enough to keep organizations from ransomware and other cyberattacks?
-This article will discuss common approaches to ransomware prevention, why they haven’t been able to provide a solution for businesses and highlight the features of an effective security solution capable of preventing ransomware from successfully attacking your company.
+More than 75% of companies surveyed in a recent study said they had tools for malware protection, data loss prevention, phishing attack detection, and data backup recovery.
+But a question arises: why are pre-existing tools insufficient to keep organizations from ransomware and other cyberattacks?
+This article will discuss common approaches to ransomware prevention, why they have yet to be able to provide a solution for businesses, and the features of an effective cyber and email security solution capable of keeping ransomware from successfully attacking your company.

-5 Traditional Approaches Businesses Use That Fall Short
+What Are Five Traditional Approaches Businesses Use That Fall Short?

-Traditional approaches to cybersecurity are leaving companies vulnerable to the most common attack.
-There are many ways that organizations can try to prevent becoming victims of this type of attack, but not all approaches will provide an effective solution.
+Traditional cybersecurity approaches leave companies vulnerable to the most common phishing attack types.
+There are many ways that organizations can try to prevent becoming victims of any type of ransomware, but not all approaches will provide an effective solution.

 Approach 1: EPP/EDR Agents Can Only Protect Against Known Threats